stakater/Reloader/docs/How-it-works.md

 # How it works?

-Reloader watches for `ConfigMap` and `Secret` objects and detects if there are any changes in data of these objects.
-Once the change has been detected it performs a rolling upgrade on relevant `Deployment`, `Deamonset` and `Statefulset`.
+Reloader watches for `ConfigMap` and `Secret` and detects if there are changes in data of these objects.
+After change detection reloader performs rolling upgrade on relevant Pods via associated `Deployment`, `Deamonset` and `Statefulset`.

 ## How change detection works

-Reloader watches any changes in `configmaps` and `secrets`.
-As soon as it detects any change in these objects.
+Reloader watches changes in `configmaps` and `secrets` data.
+As soon as it detects a change in these.
 It forwards these objects to an update handler which decides if and how to perform the rolling upgrade.

 ## Requirements for rolling upgrade

 To perform rolling upgrade a `deployment`, `daemonset` or `statefulset` must have

 - support for rolling upgrade strategy
 - specific annotation for `configmaps` or `secrets`

 The annotation value is comma separated list of `configmaps` or `secrets`.
-If any change is detected in these `configmaps` or `secrets`, reloader will perform rolling upgrades on these associated `deployments`, `daemonsets` or `statefulsets`.
+If a change is detected in data of these `configmaps` or `secrets`, reloader will perform rolling upgrades on their associated `deployments`, `daemonsets` or `statefulsets`.

 ### Annotation for Configmap